nighthawk/nelly-care/src/content/faq.md

 ​
 ## ​How do I book a spot?
 Spots are limited, so early bookings are recommended!
 Contact me to inquire about availability and reserve a place for your child.

+## ​Is there an orientation period?
+Yes, it is recommended that each child that is signing up to attend regularly has at least one orientation day before starting at the service.
+A parent/carer will be attending the service with the child during the orientation visit.